Deep Learning Using Python

 We build and train multilayer perceptrons using PyTorch’s nn.Module.
 The running example is MNIST digit classification.
 We cover the full training loop, monitoring loss and validation accuracy, and practical use of skorch as a scikit-learn wrapper for PyTorch.

 We introduce convolutional layers and build CNNs for image classification in PyTorch.
-We cover Conv2d, MaxPool2d, and BatchNorm2d, and train a CNN on a real image dataset.
+We cover Conv2d, MaxPool2d, and BatchNorm2d, and train a CNN on MNIST.

 We cover tokenisation, embeddings, and the self-attention mechanism.
-We work through the transformer architecture piece by piece, building toward the GPT-style decoder used in the following session.
+We work through the transformer architecture piece by piece, building toward the GPT-style decoder used in the following topic.

 We implement a minimal GPT from scratch in PyTorch and train it on a small text corpus.
 We then turn to the Hugging Face Transformers library and use pre-trained models for text classification and generation.